keydrevolta/mtest/README.md

 ### Intent

-Express the intent of the test case in a yaml file. [details](design/intent.md)
+Express the [intent](design/intent.md) of the test case in a yaml file.

 ### CLI